selgueti/ChatFusion/README.md

 ```

 ## Simulation
+Launch a ServerFusionManager, 4 ServerChatFusion and 4 ClientChatFusion each one connected to a server
 ```
 chmod +x start-simulation.sh
 ./start-simulation.sh
 ```
-Launch a ServerFusionManager, 4 servers and 4 clients each one connected to a server

 ## Documentation
 ```